taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Chatbots**
- * [repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+**Browser-extensions**
+ * [Auto_Jobs_Applier](https://github.com/aihawk-app/auto_jobs_applier) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

 **CLIs**
- * [ChatAny](https://github.com/chatanyteam/chatany) - 🌻 一键拥有你自己的 ChatGPT+众多AI 网页服务 | One click access to your own ChatGPT+Many AI web services

-**Reimplementations**
- * [WhisperLive](https://github.com/collabora/whisperlive) - A nearly-live implementation of OpenAI's Whisper.
+ * [cz-git](https://github.com/zhengqbbb/cz-git) - cz-git | czg  🛠️ DX first and more engineered, lightweight, customizable, standard output format Commitizen adapter and CLI
+ * [cherry-studio](https://github.com/kangfenmao/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers

 **NLP**
- * [refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
+ * [ax](https://github.com/ax-llm/ax) - The unofficial DSPy framework.
+Build LLM powered Agents and "Agentic workflows" based on the Stanford DSP paper.

+**Openai**
+ * [openai-openapi](https://github.com/openai/openai-openapi) - OpenAPI specification for the OpenAI API
+ * [openai-dotnet](https://github.com/openai/openai-dotnet) - The official .NET library for the OpenAI API

-_Updated on November 04, 2024_ (A total of 1850 repositories listed.)
+_Updated on November 07, 2024_ (A total of 1856 repositories listed.)

 ## Table of contents